-The process of using our help to post a bail bond in Tennessee is relatively easy.
+The process of using our help to post a bail bond in Clarksville is relatively easy.
 It starts with a free consultation.
 You’re free to either call or use our online chat feature.
 During the consultation we try to learn a little bit about you and your case, we answer all of your questions, and if you’re interested in using our service will even get you started on the contract.

 Once you’ve decided to let us help you out with bail, we’ll have you sign a bail bonds contract.
 This contract is a formal agreement between yourself and Clarksville Bail Bonds.
 The information outlined in the contract includes how much the total bail was.
 The amount of your 10% fee.
 If any payment plan was arranged to help you cover the 10% fee or if you sign anything over to us as collateral.

-There are some situations where we require a co-signer before we’ll post your Tennessee bail bond.
+There are some situations where we require a co-signer before we’ll post your Clarksville bail bond.
 The co-signer can be a family member, friend, or even employer.
 If we require a co-signer, we won’t post bail until they’ve signed the bail bonds contract.